Hear the untold stories of enslaved people and learn about historical and contemporary slavery.

 World cultures, space and live creatures.

-In 1981 the first case study to describe the symptoms of a virus later known as AIDS/HIV was published.
-By the mid-1980s the number of people infected began to rise quickly each year.
-The infection was still poorly understood and thought to be constrained to the gay and bi community.
+In 1981 the first case study to describe the symptoms of the virus later known as HIV was published.
+As the first cases were gay men, the virus was originally associated with the gay community.

-Today over 100,000 people in the UK are living with HIV or AIDS and despite ongoing campaigns to raise awareness of the infection, over 6,000 new cases are diagnosed in the UK each year.
+Today over 100,000 people in the UK live with HIV or AIDS and over 6,000 new cases are diagnosed each year.